hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 - longevity: for the resource that can not be stored on-chain because of the large size longevity is guaranteed by the cloud recovery procedures and data backup.
 As an option for mitigating this problem, the resource can be stored in IPFS (additional ADR is required for this)
 - vendor lock: the solution is coupled to the Cardano blockchain

+**NOTE:** one of the main concerns of this ADR is storing the resources on-chain because of size limitation, throughput, latency and cost.
+This option allows to postpone this decision and implement the DID-linked resources without the need of storing resources on-chain.

+---

 ### Atala PRISM solution #2 (ToIP specification implementation)

 ToIP specification can be used to implement the resource resolution.